Timeline

 1995

-Lot 220 (the retirement village/group housing) and Lot 228 (tourist/commercial) were sold to another developer and the two sites were made into three tourist resorts Breakers, Beaches 68 units and Margaret River Resort 30 units giving a maximum occupancy of 380 (Equal to Prevelly Tourism Potential).
+Lot 220 (the retirement village/group housing) and Lot 228 were sold to another developer and the two sites were made into three tourist resorts Breakers, Beaches 68 units and Margaret River Resort 30 units giving a maximum occupancy of 380 (Equal to Prevelly Tourism Potential).
 The planned retirement village was disregarded and the density rating from the retirement village was transferred to the commercial/ tourism site through precedent.
 The commercial/ tourism site was expanded into public space area to accommodate the tourism portion and the commercial portion was downgraded and the original commercial location moved.

 The submission for the development of Lot 228 (tourist/commercial) block was sent out to all landholders in the gnarabup area with 2 opposing it and 4 approving it.
 This may have been due to community cynicism and apathy due to the result of previous submission requests which had been subjugated.
 The retirement village/group housing lot was developed as a tourist site without without any reference to the community.
 The Shire made a visual impact assessment of the proposed buildings from six viewpoints and failed to see that it was in contravention of the planning covenants (low environmental impact with maximum vegetation retained around all buildings).
-This has resulted in a highly visible development that has attracted large criticism.
+This has resulted in a highly visible development that has attracted large critiscm.

 1998